myoungbrun/myoungbrun.github.io/_pages/about.md

 My main research field is Environmental and Climate Change Economics.

+I study climate change impacts and mitigation policies, with a focus on their distributive effects.
+I use theory and integrated assessment modeling to investigate the welfare impacts of climate policies and the political constraints on their implementation.

-**I am on the Job Market and will be at the 2022-2023 AEA and ASSA meetings.**
+**I am on the 2022-2023 Job Market.**

 Contact : marie.youngbrun [at] psemail.eu